tonisalae/TSMiniWebBrowser/README.markdown

-## TSMiniWebBrowser - In-App web browser control for iPhone apps
+## TSMiniWebBrowser - In-App web browser control for iOS apps

 There are already some solutions to this problem out there but non of them offers this features.
 First, this solution solves the well-known **UIWebView bug** that causes erratic behavior when combining "zooming operations" and "landscape orientation".
 Moreover, the solution presented is **highly customizable**.